 - a.
 This was introduced to encourage the creation of work and reporting in all sectors infrastructure, environment and culture as well as the social sector - b.
 This increases the scope of projects that can be funded through the grant, particularly by smaller municipalities - c.
 Municipalities were already familiar with the EPWP grant, its requirements and the reporting system, so there was no downside to extending the grant to cover all sectors - d.
-This will specifically introduce the inclusion of the social sector at a municipal level from 2013/14.
-Specific social sector areas that involve hands-on work with very little materials required will be included. - e.
 This would improve the level of reported performance and have a direct impact on increasing future grant allocations.